-Loudoun Water also tests water from within the distribution system for the presence of bacteria, chlorine, total trihalomethanes, haloacetic acids, lead and copper and submits these results to the Virginia Department of Health on a regular basis.
+Loudoun Water also tests water from within the distribution system for the presence of bacteria, chlorine, total trihalomethanes, haloacetic acids, lead and copper and submits these results to the Virginia Department of Health regularly.
 This data is found in Table One.

-The tables on these pages show the results of monitoring for the period of January 1, 2021 to December 31, 2021, unless otherwise noted.
+The tables on these pages show the results of monitoring for the period of January 1, 2022 to December 31, 2022, unless otherwise noted.